Nisahoorain/AI-Powered-Customer-Churn-Predictor-with-Automated-Alerts/README.md

 # AI-Powered Customer Churn Predictor with Automated Alerts

+> **Note:** This project was built for portfolio and learning purposes.
+It demonstrates end-to-end machine learning deployment, web application development, and automation integration.

 ## Project Overview

 This project is an end-to-end AI-powered customer churn prediction system that helps businesses identify at-risk customers and automatically trigger retention actions through Make.com webhook integrations.